 Recent Mills College grads have an average starting salary of $45,000 a year.
 The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.

-In 2020, students graduated with an average of $49,772 in student loans for each student with debt.
+Graduates in the class of 2022 had an average of $44,193 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Mills College seems like a school you want to apply to, click the heart button to save it to your college list.

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

 Then use the college admissions predictor to take a data science look at your chances of getting into some of the best colleges and universities in the U.S.

 Mills College is located in the urban setting of Oakland, California, less than an hour from San Francisco.